xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 of Revolutionary language: according to Robespierre, a sovereign individual is one who establishes its own new legitimacy of power derived from the eternal laws of reason, justice and nature.
-Robespierre also claimed that [the people were sacred through the sacred laws of nature]{.ul}, while the King wasn't, and thus that his authority was merely a farce.
+Robespierre also claimed that the people were sacred through the sacred laws of nature, while the King wasn't, and thus that his authority was merely a farce.
 The allegories and the symbolism of the Revolution also confirmed the existence of this process of sacralisation, as concepts such as justice or nature or humanity were depicted as goddesses who